*Individual results may vary

 After the fat is harvested, the excess fluid is allowed to separate from the fat, leaving a more purified collection of fat.
 As fat comes from the patient’s own body, allergic reactions and rejection cannot occur.
-Although some of the fat maybe absorbed by the body, the remaining fat is a living tissue, so it is permanent.
+Although some of the fat maybe absorbed by the body, the remaining fat is a living tissue and will remain in the area*.
 The fat transfer procedure will work with any skin type.
 The degree of survival of the fat depends upon where the fat is being transferred to.
 The better the circulation to a given recipient site, the better chance the fat has to survive, or in other words, the greater percentage of transferred fat will remain.
 Muscle has the best blood supply of all tissues, so injections of fat into muscle have the greatest survival. (ie buttocks).
 Skin has less of a blood supply and scar tissue the least.
 This is why there is a lower percentage of fat survival when injected into the face.

 The Fat Transplantation Procedure

 During the fat transplantation procedure, fat is harvested from the donor area by inserting a cannula and suctioning out the fat, similar to liposuction.
 This is done under local anesthesia to minimize any potential discomfort.
 The harvested fat is then purified so that only the fat cells are grafted.
 Once the fat is ready to be placed, it is injected into the targeted area through a cannula until the desired appearance is achieved*